For social & growth teams

 Social campaigns translate worst with literal translation.
 The joke that worked in English doesn’t survive direct translation into German.
 The hook that earned engagement in French doesn’t fit Twitter’s character limit when literally rendered.
 The CTA that converts in Spanish isn’t the literal Spanish rendering of the English CTA.
 Social localization is adaptation, not translation — and adaptation is exactly what generic AI translators are worst at.
 This workflow uses a social-specific styleguide ("adapt, don’t literalize") with platform constraints baked in, and surfaces multiple alternatives per post so you can pick the variant that lands in each market.

-Adapt for the platform, not the dictionary
+How do you adapt for the platform, not the dictionary?

 Social campaigns are the opposite of legal translation — fluency, persuasion, and platform fit beat literal accuracy.
 This workflow is built for that.